AMReX-Fusion/Furnace/Docs/source/software.rst

 Note that in the examples above, we see that only ``StateData`` can fill physical boundaries (because these register how to fill the boundaries when they are defined).
-There are some advanced operations in AMReX that can get around this, but we do not use them in Castro.
+There are some advanced operations in AMReX that can get around this, but we do not use them in Furnace.

 .. _soft:phys_bcs: